Using This RegEx Tool to Match HTML TagsWednesday, March 9, 2022

 “A regular expression (sometimes called a rational expression) is a sequence of characters that define a search pattern, mainly for use in pattern matching with strings, or string matching, i.e. "find and replace"-like operations.
-The concept arose in the 1950s, when the American mathematician Stephen Kleene formalized the description of a regular language, and came into common use with the Unix text processing utilities ed (a line editor for the Unix operating system), an editor, and grep (a command-line utility for searching plain-text data sets for lines matching a regular expression), a filter (a computer program or subroutine to process a stream, producing another stream).”
+The concept arose in the 1950s, when the American mathematician Stephen Kleene formalized the description of a regular language, and came into common use with the Unix text-processing utility ed (a line editor for the Unix operating system), an editor, and grep (a command-line utility for searching plain-text data sets for lines matching a regular expression), a filter (a computer program or subroutine to process a stream, producing another stream).”
 This is an excerpt from Wikipedia used to define the regular expression.

 Let's look at a few examples of regular expressions to match HTML tags.

 Regular expressions for matching HTML tags:

 Regular expression to match <img src="test.gif"/>:

 We can match a variety of HTML tags by using such a regular expression and therefore easily extract data in HTML documents.

 Case 1: Using nearby characters to locate the text